tperraut/gilded-rose-test/README.md

 ## How to build

 Use the command `./gradlew build`.
-After that You can find the file `gilded-rose-test.jar` in the `build/libs` folder
+After that you can find the file `gilded-rose-test.jar` in the `build/libs` folder

 ## How to use